 - Medical identity theft: The thief steals your personal information to obtain healthcare services.

 - Tax fraud: An ID thief falsifies tax returns and submits them to the IRS using your information to collect your tax refund.
+Calling the IRS’s automated hotline may help get you the information you need to submit a report if you’ve been a victim of tax fraud.

 - Criminal ID theft: The person who has your information provides it to law enforcement to evade the law, for example when they receive a speeding ticket.